 Shared Brand Values are Key When Hiring a PR Firm

-It would be best if you always prioritized working with a public relations firm that shares your brand values.
-Doing so will ensure that they understand your mission and can effectively communicate it to the media and general public.
+It would be best to prioritize working with a public relations firm that shares your brand values.
+Doing so will ensure they understand your mission and can effectively communicate it to the media and general public.

 You can also look at the client roster to see if the PR firm works with companies with similar brand values or share case studies of their work with companies like yours.
 If they don’t have any, that is a huge red flag.

-The same goes for other brand values such as sustainability, social responsibility, and community engagement.
-A PR firm that shares your values will be more likely to integrate those values into their work on your behalf.
+The same goes for other brand values, such as sustainability, social responsibility, and community engagement.
+A PR firm that shares your values will be more likely to integrate those values into its work on your behalf.

 You should also feel confident that the PR agency has a code of ethics, including transparency in their billing practices, avoiding potential conflicts of interest, and maintaining the highest journalistic standards.
-If an agency doesn’t have a solid code of ethics, they may unintentionally cut corners and make decisions that will put your business reputation at risk.
+If an agency doesn’t have a solid code of ethics, it may unintentionally cut corners and make decisions that will put its business reputation at risk.

 The PR Agency + Media Relationships